About the data

 Actions to tackle alcohol and drug problems

 Locally, alcohol and drug problems are best addressed by a range of evidence-based interventions comprising prevention activities, early interventions targeted at those who are particularly vulnerable to the harms associated with alcohol and drug use, and the delivery of recovery-focused treatment and support.
 Local Authorities are responsible for the commissioning of drug and alcohol treatment for their population.

 Effective interventions require partnership working between a range of organisations.
 Local authorities, including elected members, directors of public health, children and family services, NHS and adult social care; police and other criminal justice agencies; specialist treatment providers, Jobcentre Plus and the Work Programme, and many others, all have a vital role to play.

 Public Health England (PHE) promotes a balanced and ambitious approach to reduce the harm to health and wellbeing caused by alcohol and drugs.
 PHE supports local areas by providing expertise, evidence, data and guidance on effective interventions.
-Evidence-based resources supporting the commissioning and delivery of recovery-focused treatment can be found on the Recovery Resources website and the Alcohol Learning Resource.
+Evidence-based resources supporting the commissioning and delivery of recovery-focused treatment can be found on the Alcohol and drug misuse prevention and treatment guidance page.

-Every £1 spent on young people’s drug and alcohol interventions is estimated to save between £5 and £8, while £1 spent on adult drug treatment is estimated to save £2.50.
+Every £1 spent on young people’s drug and alcohol interventions is estimated to save between £5 and £8, while every £1 spent on adult drug treatment is estimated to save £4 and on adult alcohol treatment is estimated to save £3.
 The savings are largely made in health, crime and welfare costs.